-- Student is a Veteran: Submit a copy of your DD-214 discharge papers.
-18 months of active duty is required in order to be exempt from the parietal rule.
+- Veteran: A student who is a verteran must submit a copy of their DD-214 discharge papers.
+18 months of active duty is required to be exempt from the parietal rule.

-- Student is Married or a Single Parent: Student must submit a copy of their marriage certificate or child’s birth certificate along with a copy of the most recent tax return showing that child(ren) as a dependent.
-Spouse or child must reside with the student within the 50 driving mile commuter radius (see below) in order to qualify for this exemption.
+- Married or a Single Parent: Student must submit a copy of their marriage certificate or child’s birth certificate along with a copy of the most recent tax return showing that child(ren) as a dependent.
+The student's spouse or child must reside with the student within the 50 driving mile commuter radius (see below) in order to qualify for this exemption.

-- Student is Commuting: To commute to the Athens campus, the student must reside with their parent(s) or a legal guardian whose permanent residence (as defined by University guidelines) is within 50 driving miles of Athens (1 Park Place, Athens, OH).
-A “permanent residence” is defined as a dwelling that has been owned, maintained and inhabited for a minimum of 24 months by the parent or legal guardian.
-The address must be the same as what is listed on the student admissions application.
+- Commuting: To commute to the Athens campus, the student must reside with their parent(s) or a legal guardian whose permanent residence (as defined by Ohio University guidelines) is within 50 driving miles of Athens (1 Park Place, Athens, OH).
+A “permanent residence” is defined as a dwelling that has been owned, maintained, and inhabited for a minimum of 24 months by the parent or legal guardian.
+The address must be the same as what is listed on the student admissions application as well.
 If the family has changed residences since the admission application, verification of ownership/residency and employment verification must be provided.

 - Other: Students requesting an exemption/termination for “other” reasons including extenuating circumstances should provide detailed explanation and documentation of their particular situation.
 “Other” categories include but are not limited to: